Skip to main content

 (Impressive 15 Year product availability life cycle)

 Technically this motherboard does not meet the Thin Mini-ITX form factor specification, but it is similar, the reason is that the CPU location needs to be near the edge for some forms of low profile cooling (as mentioned above).
-However, as later generation CPU's have become lower in power consumption this is now a lot less important.
-You can contrast this motherboard's "Thin" approach with the others above and also this normal Mini-ITX version https://www.dfi.com/Product/Index/158 from the same manufacturer (DFI).
+However, as later-generation CPUs have become lower in power consumption, this is now a lot less important.
+You can contrast this motherboard's "Thin" approach with the others above and this normal Mini-ITX version https://www.dfi.com/Product/Index/158 from the same manufacturer (DFI).

 SD103-Q170-Front_Website